BlairNewmanJr/File-Word-Counter/README.md

-# Insert File and Will return Word frequency
+# Insert file and it will return word frequency